Population Health Services

 • Tuesdays in Campbell County from 1 to 4 p.m. on Highrise Drive, which is off Churchill Drive at the intersection of North Grand Drive in Newport, Ky.
 Note: The syringe access exchange program is also offered during this time

-• Wednesdays from 1 to 4 p.m. at the Grant County Health Center, 234 Barnes Road, Williamstown, Ky.
+• Wednesdays from 9:30 – 11:30 a.m.
+AND 1 to 4 p.m. at the Grant County Health Center, 234 Barnes Road, Williamstown, Ky.
 859.824.5074.
 Note: The syringe access exchange program is also offered during this time

 • Thursdays from 1 p.m. to 4 p.m. during the syringe access exchange program operating in the parking lot of St. Elizabeth Healthcare in Covington, 1500 James Simpson Jr. Way, Covington, Ky.
 Note: The syringe access exchange program is also offered during this time